chientaylor/sysbench-automation/README.md

 # Automated Benchmarking

-Scipt was built to run comparative benchmarking across multiple hypervisors.
+Script was built to run comparative benchmarking across multiple hypervisors, using sysbench and iPerf.